Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

-It is clear from the foregoing, especially lemma~\ref{lem-obsercalc}, that we must look for embeddings or families of embeddings from $W_z$ to $W_z$ rel $\partial$ with violent or otherwise unexpected derivatives.
-If we were interested in smooth immersions $W_z\to W_z$ rel $\partial$, then (by the Smale-Hirsch $h$-principle for immersions) making families with any derivatives whatsoever would not be a problem.
-Therefore we can also reformulate the task as follows: we must look for families of smooth immersions from $W_z$ to $W_z$ rel $\partial$ with violent or unusual derivatives which are regularly homotopic rel $\partial$ to families of smooth embeddings.
-In \cite{BoavidaWeiss}, Pedro Boavida and I have reformulated the standard theorems of manifold calculus applied to spaces of smooth embeddings in such a way that the obstructions to deforming families of immersions to families of embeddings are particularly visible.
+With lemma~\ref{lem-obsercalc} in mind, we will look for smooth embeddings or families of smooth embeddings from $W_\parpun$ to itself, extending the identity on the boundary, with unusual derivatives.
+(This will in the end allow us to establish theorem~\ref{thm-gmain}.)
+Equivalently, with lemma~\ref{lem-obsercalc} and definition~\ref{defn-fimm} in mind, we will look for unusual families of formal immersions from $W_\parpun$ to itself, rel $\partial$, which can be deformed into families of smooth embeddings, rel $\partial$.
+In \cite{BoavidaWeiss}, the standard theorems of manifold calculus applied to spaces of smooth embeddings were reformulated in such a way that the obstructions to deforming families of formal immersions to families of embeddings are particularly visible.
 Here is a sample which is close to being the most useful variant for us.
 It is for manifolds without boundary $M$ and $N$; later a version for manifolds with boundary will be stated.
 It uses certain categories $\config(M;r)$ and $\config(N;r)$ of ordered configurations in $M$ and $N$, of cardinality bounded above by a positive integer $r$.
 Taken by itself it is neither useful nor difficult.
-To make it useful, combine it with the difficult theorem that the standard comparison map $\emb(M,N)\to T_r\emb(N,M)$ is highly-connected.
-(In fact it is $((r+1)(c-2)+3-\dim(N))$-connected where $c$ is the codimension, wisely determined as the difference between geometric dimension of $N$ and homotopy dimension or handle dimension of $M$.) \begin{thm} For any integer $r\ge 1$, the commutative square
+To make it useful, combine it with the difficult theorem, \cite{GoWe} relying on \cite{GoKl1}, \cite{GoKl2} and \cite{GoDisj}, that the standard comparison map $\emb(M,N)\to T_r\emb(M,N)$ is highly-connected.
+Here $T_r\emb(M,N)$ denotes the $r$-th Taylor approximation of $\emb(M,N)$, both viewed as contravariant functors in $M$.
+(In fact this comparison map is $((r+1)(c-2)+3-\dim(N))$-connected where $c$ is the codimension, wisely determined as the difference between geometric dimension of $N$ and handle dimension of $M$.)
+Recall or accept that $T_1\emb(M,N)$ is another name for $\fimm(M,N)$.